 - FINALE Monday, September 8 | 6:30 – 8:30 pm | Fort Whyte Alive – 1961 McCreary Road

 Foraging classes, wild edible excursions, guided tours and eco tourism opportunities like the Fantastic Forest Forage routinely cost $50, $100, even $200.
 Because what’s edible is always changing with the seasons, we don’t want you to miss a thing.
 That’s why we offer the entire season, every single date and time you can make, for just $30.
 That includes the six dollar visitor fee for the finale at Fort Whyte.
-That’s a whole season of foraging and full access to all Fort Whyte has to offer for only $25.
-And kids under 12 forage free!
+That’s a whole season of foraging and full access to all Fort Whyte has to offer for only $30.
+And kids forage free!

 Remote host Drew Kozub has a series of informative conversations with the studio crew then samples some pancakes with wild sunflower seeds and sips on a delicious bush tea made with wild mint and rose hips.